edgency/meteor-map-push/README.md

 ### Why was it created?

-In an effort to learn about building real-time applications, I chose to re-create the [MapPush](https://github.com/ncolomer/MapPush) example (which was built using the [Atmosphere](https://github.com/Atmosphere/atmosphere) framework) using the [Meteor](http://meteor.com) framework.
+In an effort to learn about building real-time applications, I chose to re-create the [MapPush](https://github.com/ncolomer/MapPush) example (which was built using [Atmosphere](https://github.com/Atmosphere/atmosphere)) using the [Meteor](http://meteor.com) framework.
 This allowed both the client and server code to be written using Javascript, which I found reduced complexity, code size, and any configuration wiring.

 ### Installation

-Git refuses to clone this meteor unless you temporarily move the `.meteor` directory out first.
+To install this project you must first create it using the `meteor create` command.
+Next, to clone this code into your newly created meteor project, you must first temporarily move the `.meteor` directory out.

 ```
+# first create the project
 meteor create meteor-map-push
 rm meteor-map-push/*

+# temporarily move out the .meteor directory
 mv meteor-map-push/.meteor/ /tmp

+# clone project
 git clone git@github.com:mbarth/meteor-map-push.git

+# move .meteor directory back
 mv /tmp/.meteor/ meteor-map-push/
 cd meteor-map-push/
 meteor remove autopublish

+# run it on whatever port you want
+meteror run --port 3000
 ```